clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

-## Welcome To Bosch Certified Clean Coding Craftsmanship Learning Path
+## Welcome To Bosch Clean Coding Craftsmanship Learning Path

 An initiative for more professionalism in software development towards mitigating debts